beast-dev/doc/pages/beast/beast_performance.md

 By default, the likelihood evaluation for each data partition will occur on CPU (i.e. on resource 0).

 In the case of multiple sequence data partitions, a separate BEAGLE instance will be created per partition, ensuring that each partition is run in parallel on a different processor core (as long as the number of available processor cores exceeds the number of data partitions).
-Users can manually limit the number of threads that can be used by BEAGLE (by using the <samp>-threads</samp> option), but in general there is no reason to do so.
+Users can manually limit the number of threads that can be used by BEAGLE (by using the <samp>-threads</samp> option), but in general there is no reason to do so (unless to prevent the BEAST analysis taking up too much resources).

 In the case of sufficiently large data partitions (in terms of the number of unique site patterns), each partition can be split into 2 or more subpartitions for matters of efficiency using the <samp>-beagle_instances</samp> option.
 Note that the <samp>-beagle_instances</samp> option holds for every partition, i.e. every data partition will be split into the same specified amount of subpartitions.